arslanmusaddiq/1DT308-Introductory-Project/labs/2_TIG Stack.md

 # Examination

 If you have done this lab correcly, you should be able to answer the following questions:

-This lab should be examined by a teacher/TA.
+This lab will be examined by a teacher/TA.

 ### Mosquitto Broker Setup: